 As I came out of the last corner on my fourth lap, and into the main straight, I told myself that I was going to push it right to the limit.
 I flew past the braking cones leading into the 45° corner, still accelerating.
 Trevor and I were locked in an unspoken “chicken” game where either I hit the brakes, or he told me to hit the brakes.

 I topped out at 209 km/h before I hit the brakes as hard as I could without locking them up.
 I had lost the game of chicken, and shortly after I hit the brakes, Trevor broke his silence.
 In the most causal manner, Trevor said, “On to the brake.
 Coming in hot.”.

 God bless America, nothing phases them there.
 This was just another day on the track for Trevor.
 That was enough to cross another item off my bucket list and it was my fastest lap time all day.
 In attempt to push Trevor’s limits, I pushed my limits, and that always makes me happy.

 Have you driven a supercar?
 Where did you do it and what was your experience?
 Let me know if the comments below.

-Make sure to check back for my next post, which will discuss the lesson learned by completing this item.
+Make sure to read my next post, [#37 Lesson] Push the Limits of Your Guides, which discusses the lesson learned by completing this item.
 Want to be notified when new blog posts are uploaded?
 Subscribe below.

 Dave has been on a mission, since 2010, to cross off the 100 items on his bucket list.
 The stories of his adventures are complimented by life lessons learned along the way and his travel tips are unique to his experiences.